PlatONnetwork/docs/docs/Python-SDK.md

   parameter:

-- `hashStringOrNumber`: String-the block number or the hash value of the block, or use the following string: "genesis, "latest" or "pending" to specify the block
+- `hashStringOrNumber`: String-the block number or the hash value of the block, or use the following string: "genesis, "latest" or "pending" to specify the block.
-- `indexNumber`: Number-transaction index position
+- `indexNumber`: Number-transaction index position.

   return value:

   An AttributeDict object whose parsed value is a transaction object.
-Refer to platon.getTransaction() for the specific content description of the object
+Refer to platon.getTransaction() for the specific content description of the object.